 At Bexar County Medical Center there had been sufficient grounds to dismiss Genene Ann Jones several times over, but the head nurse protected her.
 It was clear to everyone around Genene Ann Jones that children were dying in her unit from problems that shouldn't have been fatal.
 And it was clear that they were dying only when she was around.
 Some of the staff called her shift the Death Shift.

 When a doctor finally stepped forward to tell the hospital that Genene Ann Jones was killing children her supervisor protected her.
 Other nurses tried to bring her actions to light, but it is rare for anyone in medicine to take such concerns anywhere other than to supervisors.
-If anyone had done so her supervisor might have been put in the position of having to protect the children.
-Instead, her supervisor continuted to protect Nurse Jones.

 Like perhaps a state patients board